THE

 I was born on the same day my dad tripped on LSD for the first time.
 His heart blew open.
 His mind expanded.
 And suddenly, I wasn’t just his daughter; I was his competition—competing with the most profound experience of his life.

-But as I dug deeper, I realized this wasn’t just my story.
-It's an entire missing piece of the 1960s psychedelic revolution that's never been told, let alone dramatized.
+But as I dug deeper, I realized this isn’t just my story.
+It's a missing piece of the most radical, transformational time in American history—one that's never been dramatized.

-As Leary and Alpert rose to iconic status, my father was forgotten.
+While Leary and Alpert were becoming icons, my father was eliminated.
 Why?
-What did he see?
+What did he know?
 And who betrayed him?
-Leary?
+Was it Leary?
 Alpert?
 The CIA?
-Or was it something even more sinister?
+Or something more sinister?

-Unapologetically human and darkly hysterical, The Divine Rascal is a search for the truth about the man who tried to raise me, abandoned me, and ultimately shaped me.
+Unapologetically human and darkly hysterical, The Divine Rascal is a search for the man who tried to raise me, abandoned me, and ultimately shaped me.

-A battle for the soul—this story lives in the tension between the sacred and the self-indulgent, between transcendence and addiction, between the divine and the rascal in all of us.
+A battle for the soul—it lives in the tension between the spiritual and the self-indulgent, between transcendence and addiction, between the divine and the rascal in all of us.

 SERIES OVERVIEW: